taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/Stored XSS into HTML context with nothing encoded.md

     ```html
     <script>alert(1)</script>
 	```
-4. As shown in box-2 Name encodes the data.
+4. As shown in box-2, our name value is encoded.
 So, it's not vulnerable to xss.
 5. Entering an xss payload value in the comment results in a successful xss.
 Shown in box-3
 ![](./Images/c9c53839c0adeeab0e202b182e7dd93e.png)